Motivic Realizations of Singularity Categories and Vanishing Cycles: Motivic Realizations of dg-categories

-We now consider $X$ as in subsection \ref{subsubsection-contextopenclosed3}, together with a function $f:X\to \mathbb{A}^1_S$.
+\begin{context} We now consider $X$ as in Context \ref{context4444}, together with a function $f:X\to \mathbb{A}^1_S$.
 In this case we get derived fiber products over $S$

-where $i_0$ is the zero section, map $i$ is an $lci$ closed immersion and $j$ is its open complementary.
-The classical truncation of this diagram brings us to the context of subsection \ref{subsubsection-contextopenclosed3} with $Z:=t(X_0)$ the classical underived zero locus of $f$.
+where $i_0$ is the zero section, map $\mathfrak{i}$ is an $lci$ closed immersion and $j$ is its open complementary.
+The classical truncation of this diagram brings us to the setting of diagram (\ref{eq-contextopenclosed3}) with $Z:=t(X_0)$ the classical underived zero locus of $f$.
+We denote by $i$ the composition